carlos-sarmiento/facebook.spreadsheet/README.md

 * `invalidCellReference.txt`: A formula that references a cell that doesn't exist on the spreadsheet.

 * `invalidFormulaOperandHuge.txt`: A single cell in a file with 500K+ cells that contains a formula that cannot be evaluated because its missing an `Operator`.

+* `invalidPolish.txt`: A cell that contains an invalid Polish Notation formula (missing a term)

 * `overflow.txt`: A single cell which calculates `decimal.MaxValue + 1`.